ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 ### ii.
 By Continents

-To gain insights into the reproduction rates during the pandemic by continents I developed and executed the follwoing SQL query.
+To gain insights into the reproduction rates during the pandemic by continents I developed and executed the following SQL query.

 ```sql
 SELECT